zentrocdot/InofficialTurtleGraphicsDoc/README.md

 # Inofficial Turtle Graphics Documentation

 > [!NOTE]
-> 🚧 Over time, this will be my personal Turtle Graphics
+> 🚧 <p align="justify">Over time, this will be my personal
-> documentation with how to instructions and tips and
+> Turtle Graphics documentation with how to instructions and
-> tricks.
-This is done alongside my programming activities.
+> tips and tricks.
+This is done alongside my programming
+> activities.</p>

 ## 🐢 Turtle Graphics

-This documentation is related to the Python standard turtle library [1].
+<p align="justify">This documentation is related to the Python standard turtle library [1].</p>

 ## 🚀 Getting Started

-Import the standard Python module turtle to get started.
+<p align="justify">Import the standard Python module turtle to get started.</p>

 ```
 import turtle
 ```

-After importing the standard Python module turtle one is ready to use Turtle graphics.
+<p align="justify">After importing the standard Python module turtle
+one is ready to use Turtle graphics.</p>

 ## Setup Turtle Graphics Screen